google/WebFundamentals/src/content/en/tools/chrome-devtools/network-performance/reference.md

   </figcaption>
 </figure>

-Here's more information about each of the phases:
+Here's more information about each of the phases.

 * **Queueing**.
 The browser queues requests when:
     * There are higher priority requests.